Which loss function is better for neural network training, logistic loss or the squared error loss and why ?

 - One way to handle this is to use multi-level classifiers.
 The approach is to combine the instances of the similar classes (A & C) and model them as a single class by the top level classifier and use a highly non-linear classifier (deep neural networks etc.) to model the similar classes at the granular level.
 In this way if the top-level classifier predicts the combined class as the output, then we can apply the non-linear classifier at the next level to decide which base class to pick.

 - Different sets of features in training and testing data.
-Your model might be outdated as the data used to model may not hold true any more as new features has been added and some features are deprecated.
+Your model might be outdated as the data used to model may not hold true any more as features have been added or deleted.
 Feature importance might have changed.
 To check whether features have changed or feature importance changed, one could use K-Means clustering.
 Create the initial clusters with only training data where each cluster contains only instances from the same class.
 Then for each test instance, add the instance to the corresponding cluster and analyze the squared distances of each point from the cluster centroids.
 If the training and testing instances for the same class differ in the feature space, then the average squared distances for that cluster instances would increase, as well as the standard deviation of the squared distances.

-If you have to create an ensemble of different classifiers (e.g. neural network & naive bayes), how would you combine the results from different classifiers into a single prediction on the same data set ?
+If you have to create an ensemble of different classifiers (e.g. logistic regression & naive bayes), how would you combine the results from different classifiers into a single prediction on the same data set ?

 It appears to be quite intuitive that if we combine the power of different classifiers on the same dataset, then the performance of the combined models "should" be better as compared to using these classifiers alone.
 But this method works only if the predictions from the individual classifiers are uncorrelated (independent) and the performance of the individual classifiers is at-least better than random guess (for a binary classifier, accuracy > 50%, for N classes, 1/N).